panoptesDev/panoptis-program-library/docs/src/token-swap.md

 title: Token Swap Program
 ---

-A Uniswap-like exchange for the Token program on the Solana blockchain, implementing multiple automated market maker (AMM) curves.
+A Uniswap-like exchange for the Token program on the Safecoin blockchain, implementing multiple automated market maker (AMM) curves.

 Here is some important developer information regarding the program deployed on devnet,